jrladd/CIS241/slides/visualizing.md

 ## You Try It!

-Look at the `mpg` documentation again.
-What visualization type would you use to compare the distribution of city fuel efficiency among different drive trains?
+Look at the `taxis` data again.
+What visualization type would you use to compare the distribution of tips among different taxi colors?
 Which variables would you use, and what *kind* of variables are they?
 Jot down your answers.

 ## Viz Helps Us See *Time*, *Location*, *Uncertainty*...